For years, there has been much debate over whether dogs should have more meat proteins in their diet or not.

 You can avoid food-related allergies in your dog by changing his main protein source every few months.

 But before going out to buy your dog’s food, read the labels first.
-Make sure your chosen dog food is made using high-quality animal meat, fruits, and vegetables, and does not contain animal by-products.
+Make sure your chosen dog food is made using high-quality animal meat, fruits, and vegetables, and does not contain animal .

 Nowadays, dog food manufacturers who use certain meat proteins might also contain synthetic chemicals like growth hormones and antibiotics that can be potentially damaging to your dog’s health.
 That said, dogs can have prolonged exposure to such chemicals if they are given the same food each day.